 O2 no longer offers free laptop deals alongside its mobile broadband packages.

-Orange free laptop
+EE free laptop

 T-Mobile free laptop

 T-Mobile no longer offers laptops as part of its product range.

 Like many other providers, Virgin Media has stopped offering free laptops as part of its mobile broadband plans.

 Vodafone free laptop

 Vodafone Broadband (www.Vodafone.co.uk) offers deals on Acer laptops alongside its mobile broadband packages.

 Vodafone offers plans with usage limits of 1GB and 2GB.
 Whichever you pick, you'll have to pay an upfront cost for the machine, and sign onto a 24 month contract.

 Of course not.
 Nothing is really free, and that includes laptops.
 To get one of these offers you'll generally be expected to sign a 24-month contract and pay a premium on your monthly bills.

 For example, if an offer charged £30 a month for a mobile broadband package with a free laptop, without the laptop you might only pay £15 a month.
 And over a two year contract that would cost you £360 - more than the cost of many of the netbooks that come "free" with these deals.